-Top Metropolitan Transportation Authority (MTA) officials today honored Rikien Wilder, the Good Samaritan whose heroic actions led to the arrest of the man charged with causing the derailment of an train at 14th Street on Sunday.
+Top Metropolitan Transportation Authority (MTA) officials today honored Rikien Wilder, the Good Samaritan whose heroic actions led to the arrest of the man charged with causing the derailment of an a train at 14th Street on Sunday.
 As recognition for his bravery, Wilder received a year of free unlimited subway and bus rides and an official MTA “NY Tough” t-shirt.

-Originally from Red Bank, NJ, Wilder, 44, now lives in Manhattan and was at the 14th Street subway station Sunday morning when he saw a man place debris on the tracks.
+Originally from Red Bank, NJ, Wilder, 44, now lives in Manhattan and was at the 14th Street a c e subway station Sunday morning when he saw a man place debris on the tracks.
 Finding himself in an extraordinary situation, he climbed down to the tracks to remove some of the debris just before a train passed through the area safely.
-Wilder went to notify MTA personnel before returning to the platform – where he observed the same man place more debris on the tracks, causing a northbound train to derail.
+Wilder went to notify MTA personnel before returning to the platform – where he observed the same man place more debris on the tracks, causing a northbound a train to derail.
 Wilder then chased down the suspect and held him on the station mezzanine for police.

 All 135 passengers on board the derailed train were safely discharged onto a platform by MTA personnel as NYPD officers placed the suspect under arrest upstairs.